sfikas/medical-imaging-datasets/README.md

 * https://archive.ics.uci.edu/ml/datasets.html
 * Datasets reporting formats for pathologists http://www.rcpath.org/publications-media/publications/datasets
 * DermNet - Skin disease atlas (23 image classes and 23,000 images): http://www.dermnet.com/

+### State of the art / Challenges

+* Grand Challenges in Medical Image Analysis https://grand-challenge.org/
+* Challenges in global health and development problems https://grandchallenges.org/#/map
+* Current state of the art of most used computer vision datasets: Who is the best at X? http://rodrigob.github.io/are_we_there_yet/build/